 Peach Brandy

 1. Peaches: Because obviously, we all have an orchard of peach trees in our backyard.
-Just casually toss a few into your brandy kettle, and voila, you’re on your way to becoming the Peach Kingpin.
+Grab about 6 lbs of these jems, and casually toss them into your brandy kettle for a delicious peach liqueur.

 2. Honey: Regular sugar just isn’t bougie enough for your homemade moonshine.
-We’re not making peach brandy; we’re creating a potion for the Peach Sorcerer’s Ball.
+We’re not making peach brandy; we’re crafting liquid gold!
 Who knew the secret to crafting a beverage fit for royalty was raiding beehives?
-Use their hard work to sweeten your beverage fit for peachy rulers.

 3. Water: Who would’ve thought that the secret to a good drink is… hydration?
 A mind-blowing, top-secret bartender trick.
 You heard it here first: water, the secret element of drink mixology.